hyv3m1nd/seeg_cranial_medical_image_antenna_finder/README.md

 (1) A typical commercial viewer sets each image's default brightness scale based on the image's hounsfield unit statistics.
 (2) The antennae remain at ~3000 hounsfield units.
 (3) A typical MRI's brain structure is at ~100 hounsfield units.
-Therefore, the brain would show up as black if the antennae scan and the MRI scan are merged directly.
+(4) As a result, the brain shows up black on a commercial viewer if the antennae scan and the MRI scan are merged directly.
-Our workaround is applying a linear scale to the antennae scan to bring the maximum brightness to 100 before the scans are merged.
+Therefore, we applied a linear scale to the antennae scan to bring the maximum brightness to 100 before the scans are merged.
 ### Generating precise antennae labels
 The antennae have beads that measure brain activity.
 We made precise 3D models of each antenna model based on vendor dimension charts, with labeled beads.